sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 - Higher attrition rate is seen in certain job roles

 ## Conclusion
-The analysis identified key drivers of attrition: low income, high travel frequency, low workplace satisfaction and early stage of career.
+The analysis identified key drivers of attrition: low income, overtime, high travel frequency, certain job roles, low workplace satisfaction and early stage of career.

 ## Recommendations
 Based on insights from the analysis, I recommend the following action plan to HR:
 - Consider increasing salary and other monatory benefits of low paid employees
-- Focus on employee engagement in "Sales Representative" and "Laboratory Technician" roles.
+- Focus on employee engagement in "Sales Representative", "Laboratory Technician" and "Human Resources" roles.
 - Focus on career growth programs among employees in their early stage of career.

 ## Limitations